Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Methods and sample selection

 \subsection{Template fitting with \eazy}

-We start by using the template fitting code \eazy\ \citep{Brammer2008} to compute rest-frame UVJ colours for all the sources within our fields.
-We use the standard templates included in the DJA analysis pipeline \citep{Valentino2023}.
-Due to its template fitting approach enabling a wide variety of linear combinations, \eazy\ allows for a large parameter space of UVJ colours and redshifts.
-We select galaxies with a photometric redshift above z=2 and with a stellar mass above \Mstar=$10^{9.3}$.
-This then includes sources for which \eazy\ has underestimated their stellar mass, which could then be recovered by \pipes.
+We start by using the template fitting code \eazy\ \citep{Brammer2008} to compute redshifts alongside rest-frame UVJ colours for all the sources within our fields.
+We use the standard templates included in the DJA analysis pipeline \citep{Valentino2023}, alongside the standard eazy parameters. \eazy\ does template fitting across a redshift grid by finding the best-fit linear combination of templates at each redshift, then from the $\chi^2s$ of the best-fit SEDs, it finds the best-fit redshift.
+It then extracts rest-frame colours and masses from the best-fit SEDs.
+We select galaxies with a photometric redshift $z>2$ and with a stellar mass \Mstar$>10^{9.3}M_\odot$.
+We adopt this lower mass cut to account for EAZY potentially underestimating stellar masses.

-For our initial colour selection, we use two approaches.
-Our initial attempt used a standard colour selection box \citep{Schreiber2018}.
-However, it has been shown that there are many quiescent galaxies that fall outside that criterion \citep{Baker2025a}.
-As we are interested in very high-redshift quiescent galaxies for our fiducial run, we therefore use the updated criteria of \citet{Baker2025a}.
-This corresponds to a UVJ selection criteria of
+{For our initial colour selection, we use the criteria of \citet{Baker2025b}.
+This selection recovers many high-redshift quiescent galaxies that fall outside a standard colour selection box \citep[such as][]{Schreiber2018}.
+Our selection corresponds to the UVJ colours}

-This has been shown to fully recover 18 massive high-z spectroscopically confirmed quiescent galaxies and essentially corresponds to a relaxation of the more traditional criteria, including bluer quiescent galaxies.
-Our primary cut will be based on sSFR which will remove any extra contaminants introduced by this more relaxed approach.
+This has been shown to fully recover 18 massive high-z spectroscopically confirmed quiescent galaxies \citep{Baker2025a}. {We reiterate that our key} cut will be based on sSFR which will remove any extra contaminants introduced by this more relaxed approach.
+This cut reduces our sample to 15,560 galaxies.